alican-k/github-user-search/README.md

 By using react, redux, redux-observables, recompose.

-Always using functional components to get benefit from functional concepts.
+Always using functional components to get benefit from functional programming concepts.